 Can ginseng improve reproductive health?

-Ginseng is not only linked with improving men’s sexual function but with a potential for improving men’s reproductive health.
+Ginseng is not only linked with improving men’s sexual function but with the potential for improving men’s reproductive health.
 The herb is linked with improved quality and quantity of sperm.

 So can ginseng help couples trying to conceive?